GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 === #acr("RL") for robotics

 By its very nature, robotics has always been one of the main applications of #acr("RL").
+Indeed, robotics often involves sequential decision-making under uncertainty, which is a natural fit for #acr("RL").
-Robots are fundamentally incarnated as they interact with the real physical world.
+Also, robots are fundamentally embodied as they interact with the physical world.
-As such, trial-and-error learning strategies have been a logical, human-inspired approach to robotics.
+As such, trial-and-error learning strategies have been a logical, biologically inspired approach to robotics.

-*Earlier works.*
+// Earlier works
 Historically, robotics has been studied from the perspective of control theory.
 This area of research involves designing a controller for a given system.
+#acr("PID") @kelly_control_2005 @galal_modern_2017, #acr("LQR"), and #acr("MPC") @camacho_model_2007 @rawlings_model_2009 are examples of classical techniques from control theory that have been extensively used in robotics.
-This involves formally modeling the said system first.
+Despite their numerous successes, they involve formally modeling the robotic system beforehand.
+This is a limitation when dealing with complex multi-modal platforms where a closed-form mathematical model cannot be derived.
+Furthermore, such methods cannot directly process raw, high-dimensional sensory input.

+// First applications of RL
+Prior to the #acr("DRL") wave, researchers have tried applying classic #acr("RL") techniques to robotics problem.
+In their 2013 survey, Kober et al. @kober_reinforcement_2013 discuss using #acr("RL") methods in learning robot behaviours.
+They highlight several successful cases where #acr("RL") techniques enabled robots to accomplish specific tasks.
+However, the authors also underscore significant challenges, noting that applying #acr("RL") to robotics often requires substantial adaptation and that achieving positive outcomes is far from straightforward.
+#todo
+Since the first high-profile successes in #acr("DRL") emerged, interest in RL has grown substantially across the research community, including in robotics.

 Before #acr("RL") to